freedomofpress/securedrop-workstation/README.md

 This project aims to make journalists' experience working with SecureDrop less onerous while retaining the current security and privacy features SecureDrop provides.
 We're doing that by moving the set of journalist-facing tools, which currently spans multiple Tails installations and requires physical USB drives to move data, to a single computer running mulitple virtual machines, with data moved as automatically and transparently as possible between otherwise-isolated VMs.

+This project is under active development, has known bugs and shortcomings, and is not ready for end users.
+This README is geared towards interested technical users and developers.

 ### Using this repo

 Installing this project is involved.
 It requires an up-to-date Qubes 4.0 installation running on a machine with at least 12GB of RAM.
 You'll need access to a SecureDrop staging server as well.